tmvumbi/dummy-lab-system/README.md

 ### Submitting a Lab Order

-To submit a new lab order, send a POST request to `http://localhost:7001/submit-order` with a JSON body containing the lab order details.
+To submit a new lab order, send a POST request to `http://localhost:7001/submit-order` (or `http://localhost:7001/submit-order` if not using Docker) with a JSON body containing the lab order details.
 For example:

 ```json
 {